San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- The combined points per game average of the two teams, 54.8, is 9.8 points above Sunday's over/under.
+- Sunday's total is 9.3 points lower than the two team's combined 54.8 points per game average.

-- These two squads combine to allow 41.7 points per game, 3.3 fewer than this contest's over/under.
+- These two squads combine to surrender 41.7 points per game, 3.8 fewer than this contest's over/under.

-- In 2020, games involving the Cardinals have averaged a total of 50.6 points, 5.6 more than the set over/under in this contest.
+- In 2020, games involving the Cardinals have averaged a total of 50.6 points, 5.1 more than the set total in this contest.

 49ers stats and trends

-- This season, the 49ers have an against the spread record of 3-5 in their eight games as a favorite of 2.5 points or more.
+- This season, the 49ers have an ATS record of 3-4 in their seven games as a favorite of 3 points or more.

-- San Francisco's games this year have hit the over on four of nine set point totals (44.4%).

-- In games that San Francisco picks up more than 319.0 yards, the team is 2-3 against the spread and 2-2 overall.
+- San Francisco is 2-3 against the spread and 2-2 overall when the team churns out more than 319.0 yards.

 - The 49ers have 11 giveaways this season, while the Cardinals have 14 takeaways.